abulatek/abulatek.github.io/_pages/hobbies.md

 Quantum Field Theory
 ------
-During the fall of 2017, a professor at Macalester asked some students in the physics department if we would be interested in building a rocket along with other colleges in Minnesota using **video lessons** given by the University of Minnesota.
+During the fall of 2017, a professor at Macalester asked some students in the Physics department if we would be interested in building a rocket along with other colleges in Minnesota using **video lessons** given by the University of Minnesota.
 Our interest lead us to build Quantum Field Theory, whose name was inspired by a textbook in our workspace and the fact that our coach is a theoretical physicist.